Stochastic decomposition for $\ell_p$-norm symmetric survival functions on the positive orthant: Max-infinitely divisible laws with -norm symmetric exponent measures

 where $\mu$ is a measure on $E:=[\bm{0},\bm{\infty}] \setminus\{\bm{0}\}$ subject to the properties

-The measure $\mu$ is called the \emph{exponent measure} of $\bm{Y}$ and \cite{genest18} investigate exponent measures $\mu$ with $\ell_1$-norm symmetric survival function.
+The measure $\mu$ is called the {exponent measure} of $\bm{Y}$ and exponent measures $\mu$ with $\ell_1$-norm symmetric survival function are investigated in \cite{genest18}.
 We generalize this investigation to $\ell_p$-norm symmetric survival functions in the following.
-To wit, we say that $\mu$ has an $\ell_p$-norm symmetric survival function if there is a function $\varphi:(0,\infty) \rightarrow [0,\infty)$ in one variable, called \emph{generator}, such that
+To wit, we say that $\mu$ has an $\ell_p$-norm symmetric survival function if there is a function $\varphi:(0,\infty) \rightarrow [0,\infty)$ in one variable, called {generator}, such that